 Mitochondrial DNA and Neuroinflammation

-Oxidative stress, mitochondrial dysfunction and DNA damage are hallmarks of many chronic diseases.
+Oxidative stress, mitochondrial dysfunction and DNA damage are hallmarks of neurodegenerative diseases.
 Genetics and especially environmental factors may affect disease etiology and progression.
-Toxicants found within the natural environment; air pollution, ozone, and cigarette smoke, exacerbate cellular sources of ROS.
+Toxicants found within the natural environment; air pollution, ozone, and cigarette smoke, increase the production of reactive oxygen species (ROS).
 In addition, pesticides like rotenone or the herbicide paraquat, alter normal electron flow within the respiratory chain to stimulate ROS-induced mtDNA damage.
-Both of these once commonly used agents have been associated with the neurodegenerative disorder, Parkinson’s disease.
+Both of these once commonly used agents have been associated with Parkinson’s disease.